-All late riders must start, under instructions from the official starter.
-There is no fixed start interval between late starters as the goal is to keep late riders racing, without affecting other riders on course.
+All late riders must start only under instructions from the official stage starter (usually a commissaire but may be an appointed Start Marshal) who will determine a suitable gap in the start order.
+No fixed start interval will be applied between late starters as the goal is to keep late riders racing, without affecting other riders on course.

-In cases where the racer is delayed further due to insufficient gaps in the start order, penalties will be calculated based on a racer's Stage Check-in time.
+In cases where the late racer is delayed further due to insufficient gaps in the start order, penalties will be calculated based on a racer's Stage Check-in time.
 If a rider fails to check-in, the penalty will be based on their Stage start time.